aaronsharma/SEGP/Product Report.md

-### Why Team 16?
-Is it numerologic?
-Is it because we love Matt

-#### Damon in The Martian and therefore love hexadecimal?
-Or is it because we

-##### 											                         were assigned that desk in class?

-<span style='color:red'> 					      What is sure is that some of this text a placeholder to be replaced! </span>
+Using the United Kingdom as an example:

+### the AVERAGE household uses 8kWh of electricity a day
+### there are 27.8 MILLION households

+### if every household used 0.1kWh less power a day

+### in a year it would SAVE equivalent of nearly 600 000 barrels of oil being consumed

+##### 											                         Sources: Office For National Statistics, MWh to BOE conversion site

+####This is a MSc Computer Science Software Engineering Project for the University of Bristol

 nb: git branches admin logs our meetings etc and git branch ideas contains the ideas we've been examining.
 Parts of these will be rolled into this project report

 #### TEAM: